The Suicide Machines

-The Suicide Machines are an American punk rock band formed in March 1991 in Detroit, Michigan.
+The Suicide Machines are an American ska punk band formed in March 1991 in Detroit, Michigan.
 During the course of their career, the band has released seven full-length albums on the labels Hollywood Records, Side One Dummy Records and Fat Wreck Chords, as well as several EPs and singles.
-They have experienced lineup changes over the years, all with founding member Jason Navarro as lead singer and front man.
+They have experienced lineup changes over the years, all with founding member Jason Navarro as lead singer and frontman.
 The contemporary lineup includes Ryan Vandeberghe on drums, Rich Tschirhart on bass and Justin Malek on guitar.

 The band's musical style initially blended elements of punk rock, ska, and hardcore into genres popularly known as ska punk and ska-core, which characterized their first two albums.
 After a brief foray in a more radio friendly direction, they shifted back towards their mid-1990s style, bringing back ska punk, as well as a heavier ferocity with strong political overtones that draws from early hardcore punk.

 The Suicide Machines have achieved a high level of underground recognition through relentless touring, including multiple performances on the Warped Tour, Riot Fest and for many years their annual hometown Black Christmas festivals.

-In 2019, the band entered Marc Jacob Hudson's Rancho Recordo, with producer Roger Lima of Less Than Jake to record a new full-length album, Revolution Spring.
-The album was released March 27, 2020, via Fat Wreck Chords.
-A music video, "To Play Caesar (Is To Be Stabbed To Death)" from the Revolution Spring album was released in 2020 as well.

-In 2022, the band released a split 12" with Japanese band Coquettish, entitled "Gebo Gomi" on Bad Time Records.

 Band history

-1991-1995: Jack Kevorkian and the Suicide Machines
+1991–1995: Jack Kevorkian and the Suicide Machines

-The Suicide Machines formed in 1991 in Detroit, Michigan under the original name Jack Kevorkian and the Suicide Machines.
-The band's original lineup consisted of Jason Navarro on vocals, Dan Lukacinsky on guitar, Jason Brake on bass, and Stefan Rairigh on drums.
+The Suicide Machines formed in 1991 in Detroit, Michigan, under the original name Jack Kevorkian and the Suicide Machines (a reference to pathologist and euthanasia proponent Jack Kevorkian).
+The band's original lineup consisted of Jason Navarro on vocals, Dan Lukacinsky on guitar, Jason Brake on bass guitar, and Stefan Rairigh on drums.
 This lineup lasted a year until Bill Jennings replaced Rairigh, but he was soon replaced by Derek Grant.
 They recorded the band's first demos The Essential Kevorkian and Green World in 1993 and 1994, both released through their own label Sluggo's Old Skool Records.
-They also released the "Vans Song" 7" single on Youth Rendition Records.
-Brake left the group in 1994 and was briefly replaced by Dave Smith until Royce Nunley joined as the new permanent bass player.
+They also released the "Vans Song" 7-inch single on Youth Rendition Records.
+Brake left the group in 1994 and was briefly replaced by Dave Smith until Royce Nunley joined on bass.
 The lineup of Navarro, Lukacinsky, Nunley, and Grant would last for the next four years.
-This lineup reduced the band's name to The Suicide Machines and recorded the Skank for Brains split album with The Rudiments.
+This lineup reduced the band's name to the Suicide Machines and recorded the Skank for Brains split album with the Rudiments.